tol-training/tol-training.github.io/docs/sessions.md

     - Annotating genomes the Ensembl way: Hands on - From RNAseq reads to gene models

     If you signed up to a session waitlist after Friday 11 Aug, you will receive information on additional slots by the end of today.

+!!! info "**2023-08-16 Update**"
+    We are up to **1475 sign ups and 1018 waitlisted slots**!

+    All waitlisted slots as of 4pm UTC should have received information about additional slots.
+After this point, the only free slots are likely to be from cancellations.
+A couple of new topics may be added, but no additional slots are likely to be opened for existing topics.

+    To be fair to everyone, we will be asking everyone to confirm attendance for each session by next week, so please keep an eye out for those emails.

 | Title | Session Leader | Date and Time in UTC/GMT |
 |-------|----------------|--------------------------|